danskernesdigitalebibliotek/ddb-cover-service/infrastructure/k8s/readme.md

 kubectl apply -f https://download.elastic.co/downloads/eck/1.0.0-beta1/all-in-one.yaml
 ```

-Use this after you have installed the elastic-search application.
+Use the command below after you have deployed the elastic-search application to get the password for the `elastica`
+user.
 ```sh
 kubectl get secret elasticsearch-es-elastic-user -o=jsonpath='{.data.elastic}' | base64 --decode
 ```